Key Specs of Kia Carnival

 Carnival Latest Update

-Kia Carnival Variants: It is available in three variants: Premium, Prestige and Limousine.
+Kia Carnival Variants and Price: Kia offers the MPV in three variants: Premium, Prestige, and Limousine.
 Each gets its own seating options.
-The Carnival is priced in the range of Rs 24.95 lakh to Rs 33.95 lakh (ex-showroom, pan-India).
+The Carnival is priced in the range of Rs 24.95 lakh to Rs 33.95 lakh (ex-showroom pan-India).

 Kia Carnival Engine: It comes with a BS6-compliant 2.2-litre diesel engine that puts out 200PS of power and 440Nm of torque and comes mated to an 8-speed automatic gearbox.